sazzad-sat/shob/README.md

 ## Our Vision

-We believe powerful AI agents should be accessible to everyone—not just large organizations.
+We believe powerful AI agents should be accessible to everyone — not just large organizations.

 Our mission is to make AI-powered development and automation affordable, practical, and available to developers, students, freelancers, startups, and teams everywhere.